-Keep reading for a recap of the events that made the first ever #Solutions4SD conference one to remember.
+Keep reading to recap the events that made the second conference one to remember.

 Powerful Lineup of Speakers

-RTFH was honored to welcome an all-star cast of national experts, policy leaders, frontline service providers, and elected officials.
+RTFH was proud to assemble an all-star cast of national experts, policy leaders, frontline service providers, and elected officials.
 Here are a few of the folks who headlined our event:

 - Ann Oliva: CEO, National Alliance to End Homelessness